 After your apprenticeship you can go into full-time work, or do higher level apprenticeships, or go to university in the future.
 All your options stay wide open.

-Thinking about doing a degree one day?
+Thinking about getting a degree?

-Are your GCSE results not what you expected?
+GCSEs not what you expected?

 Did you get grade C or above in maths and English?